weizhouUMICH/SAIGE/README.md

 * 0.26: fixed a bug for the Tstat in the output
 * 0.25: allow models with no covariates and GRM contruction using a large number of genetic markers (> 600,000)
 * 0.24: centerVariable is no longer needed.
 QR transformation of the covariate matrix is automatically performed.
 Supports the dosage files in the VCF,BCF and SAV formats using the SAVVY library

-# Notes for users before running jobs
-1. Since the SPA test always provides close to 0 p-values for variants with MAC < 3, please use at least minMAC = 3 to filter out the results
-2. When query is used for bgen files, please make sure there are no duplicate SNP ids in the list
-3. If the error message "Error in setgeno(genofile, subSampleInGeno, memoryChunk) : vector::_M_range_check", try use a smaller memeoryChunk, such as 2
-4. IMPORTANT:In version <= 0.26, for binary traits, BETA is for alt allele and for quantitative traits, BETA is for minor allele
-5. Please note that LOCO only works for autosomal genetic variants.
-For non-autosomal genetic variants, please leave LOCO=FALSE in step 2.
-6. SAIGE-GENE 0.36.3 and 0.36.3.1 now output an effect size for burden tests with the option IsOutputBETASEinBurdenTest in step2.
-Please note that the magnitude of the effect size is difficult to interpret.
-7. We haven't throughly tested the program on a small sample size.
-All simulation studies were done using 10,000 samples.
-Similar to BOLT-LMM, SAIGE uses asymptotic approaches to for feasibility on large samples.
-Based on our previous real-data analysis, we saw the performance on 3,000 samples were fine.